-The usual incubation time for Parvo is three to fifteen days.
+The usual incubation time for Parvo is three to 7 days.
 When the virus is introduced into the body, it finds its way into the lymph glands of the animal and incubates.
 Eventually the virus will leave the glands and work its way into the intestinal tract where it will begin the process of eating away the intestinal lining bringing on the Parvo symptoms.
 It will also go into the marrow of the bones causing the puppy’s immune system to be compromised.
 This can cause infection, which makes an antibiotic extremely necessary.
 Again, this process usually takes anywhere from 3 to 15 days, so the number of days between exposure and your puppy showing symptoms is quite variable.

 Be patient, CALM and consistent with your puppy.
 If you are stressed and upset your puppy will feel this too.
 Try to keep the environment as quiet and relaxed as you can, so that your puppy feels safe and secure.
 A calm and soothing environment supports their immune system, as much as it can support ours.